Medowhill/pl_articles/en/11/index.md

 ## Semantics

-The semantics of FAE is a relation over environments, expressions, and values, as that of WAE is.
+The semantics of FAE is a relation over environments, expressions, and values, as that of VAE is.

 \[\Rightarrow\subseteq\text{Environment}\times\text{Expression}\times\text{Value}\]

 \(\sigma\vdash e\Rightarrow v\) implies that evaluating \(e\) under \(\sigma\) yields \(v\).

-The rules for integers, sums, differences, and variables equal those of WAE.
+The rules for integers, sums, differences, and variables equal those of VAE.

 \[
 \sigma\vdash n\Rightarrow n